baasgeo/mapproxywindows/README.md

-# MapProxyWindows
+# MapProxy Windows installer

-Windows installer for the excellend MapProxy tile cache solution, see http://mapproxy.org.
-This is not an official distribution for MapProxy and is in no way endorsed by the folks at MapProxy.org.
+Windows installer for the excellend tile cache solution MapProxy, see http://mapproxy.org.
+This is not an official distribution for MapProxy and is in no way endorsed by [MapProxy](http://mapproxy.org) creators.

-This installer is created to have an easy to use installation on Windows based systems.
+The aim of this installer is to have an easy to use MapProxy installation on Windows based systems.

 ## Download

-You can download the latest build [here](https://github.com/bartbaas/MapProxyWindows/releases/download/1.6.0-RC1/MapProxy-1.6.0-RC1.exe).
+You can download the latest build [here](https://github.com/bartbaas/MapProxyWindows/releases/download/1.6.0-RC1/MapProxy-1.6.0-RC2.exe).

 ## Usage

 The installer should setup MapProxy out of the box.
-Just download the executable and run the wizard.
+Just download the executable and run the wizard, the default settings are just fine.
 When the installation is completed, MapProxy is ready to run.
+Go to Start Menu -> Programs -> MapProxy 1.x.x -> Start MapProxy to start the server.
+The demo page is also available at the Start Menu, MapProxy Web Admin Page.

 ## Documentation

 This MapProxy uses [Portable Python](http://portablepython.com/wiki/Download/) 2.7.5 to not depend or interfere on/with other Python installations.
 MapProxy is configured with [CherryPy](http://www.cherrypy.org/) on top as WSGI webserver.
-Mark Hammond's pywin32 package is used to run MapProxy as windows service.
+Pywin32 is used to run MapProxy as windows service.

 Documentation for MapProxy is available at http://mapproxy.org/documentation.html.